 Accutane, — the FDA-approved medication for severe acne— has been linked to very serious side effects, including gastrointestinal injuries.
 In June 2009, Roche Holding AG (Roche), the manufacturer of Accutane, said it was no longer making the drug, due in large part to the increasing costs of defending Accutane lawsuits filed by injured consumers.

 If you have been treated with Accutane and been diagnosed with irritable bowel disease (IBD), Crohn’s Disease, ulcerative colitis, or other Accutane side effects, protect your right to a legal remedy.
-Contact Chaffin Luhana’s Accutane lawyers and schedule a no-cost consultation.
+Contact Chaffin Luhana’s Accutane personal injury lawyers in Pittsburgh and schedule a no-cost consultation.

 What is Accutane?